bytecodealliance/wasm-micro-runtime/samples/simple/README.md

 }
 ```

-The `69` stands for response status to this query request which means query success and a payload is attached with the response.
-See `{WAMR_ROOT}/core/iwasm/lib/app-libs/base/wasm_app.h` for the definitions of response codes.
+The `69` stands for response code SUCCESS.
 The payload is printed with JSON format where the `num` stands for application installations number and value `0` means currently no application is installed yet.

 - Install the request handler wasm application<br/>
 ```